Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

-To some extent, this type of warning (the one for small $c>0$) corresponds to the EWS character of finite-time Lyapunov exponents which have been already considered in Refs. \onlinecite{lenton1,das,moore,schefferbas,dakos,jager1}.
-For each $\gamma\in\Gamma(\mathbb R)$, a slow parametric variation of the transition causes the dynamics of \eqref{eq:6Bnumericalproblem}$_{c}$ to be very similar to that of \eqref{eq:6Bstaticproblems}$_{\gamma}$ for a ``long time": the time during which $\Gamma(ct)$ is very close to $\gamma$.
+To some extent, this type of warning (the one for small $c>0$) corresponds to the EWS character of FTLE which have been already considered in Refs. \onlinecite{lenton1,das,moore,schefferbas,dakos,jager1}.
+For each $\gamma\in\Gamma(\mathbb R)$, a slow parameter shift causes the dynamics of \eqref{eq:6Bnumericalproblem}$_{c}$ to be very similar to that of \eqref{eq:6Bstaticproblems}$_{\gamma}$ for a ``long time": the time during which $\Gamma(ct)$ is very close to $\gamma$.
 For large negative values of the time, the value of $\gamma$ approximated by $\Gamma(ct)$ is close to $\gamma_+$.
 As time increases, the value of $\gamma$ also decreases towards $\gamma_*$.
 As this value of $\gamma$ approaches $\gamma_1$ from the right, the short-term dynamics of \eqref{eq:6Bnumericalproblem}$_c$ gets slower, and this slowing down is reflected by FTLE closer to 0.
-And the smaller is $c>0$, the more pronounced the slowing down is.
+And the smaller $c>0$ is, the more pronounced the slowing down is.

 To sum up, Figure \ref{fig:6Bdetectionregions} shows two phenomena producing EWS of different nature.
-On the one hand, the detection of proximity of \textsc{Case} \hyperlink{Bd}{{\rm B}} on a neighborhood of $c_0$, and, on the other hand, a critical slowing-down for sufficiently small rates $c$ which indicates the moment at which the transition function $\Gamma$ escapes from the interval $I$.
+On the one hand, the detection of proximity of \textsc{Case} \hyperlink{Bd}{{\rm B}} on a neighborhood of $c_0$, and, on the other hand, a critical slowing-down for sufficiently small rates $c$ which indicates the moment at which the parameter shift $\Gamma$ escapes from the interval $I$.